 Arguably one of the most popular day trips from Koh Samui is visiting the Ang Thong Marine Park.
-This beautiful national Park is a collection of over 40 islands 40 kilometers northwest of Koh Samui.
+This beautiful National Park is a collection of over 40 islands 40 kilometres northwest of Koh Samui.
 Many tour operators offer packages to this park by speedboat or slow boat.
-I got sold on spending a bit more and taking the speedboat but once there the experience is the same – and somewhat crowded.
+I got sold on spending a bit more and taking the speedboat.
+Once there the experience is the same – and somewhat crowded.
 Even with a few islands to explorer, tours cycle through like a leaky machine.
-We were brought ashore on a couple different islands for lunch until we found one that could fit us in.
+We were brought ashore on a couple of different islands for lunch until we found one that could fit us in.
 Same went for snorkeling.

 Crowds (and Speedo wearing, iPad totting, Russian tourists) aside, the islands are indeed beautiful and worth the short boat ride out.
-Although faster, be warned that the speedboats are not especially fun in choppy waves.
+Although faster, note speedboats are not especially fun in choppy waves.
 The short ride home was doubled as the wind picked up and we had to take every slamming wave at a crawl.
 We also had to pick up and drop off passengers from Koh Pha Ngan making the speedboat trip a little less speedy.

 Kayaking, enjoying the beaches, and hiking up to the lagoon inside the main island of Mae Kho are the most popular activities.
-Tours range from ~1400 baht to 2200 baht depending on your boat boat choice and activities.
-Lunch is included however fee to the park (200 baht) sometimes is not.
+Tours range from ~1400 baht to 2200 baht depending on your boat-boat choice and activities.

 Koh Tao & Koh Nang Yuan

 Although I stayed on Koh Tao, day trips from Koh Samui are available.
 This divers paradise is THE spot for those looking to quickly get certified or just see some of the amazing sea life.
-A variety of diving and snorkeling specific tours are available from Samui that are sure to get you up close to some of the areas most colorful fish and coral.
+A variety of diving and snorkelling specific tours organised by various companies, of them being Surface Interval Scuba Diving, are available from Samui that are sure to get you up close to some of the areas most colourful fish and coral.

 Koh Pha Ngan

 Known for its full moon and half-moon parties, Koh Pha Ngan offers much more than glow sticks and techno music.
 Affordable accommodations on the island have taken a toll from party goers so visiting as part of a day trip from Koh Samui is a wise choice if the parties do not interest you.
-Pristine beaches, elephant tracking, Muay Thai boxing lessons, and diving/snorkeling or popular attractions and activities… beyond getting drunk of course.
+Pristine beaches, elephant tracking, Muay Thai boxing lessons, and diving/snorkelling or popular attractions and activities… beyond drinking of course.

 Or Stay Close

-If Temples and mummified Monks aren’t your thing, why not head outdoors.
-Many tour operates offer trekking and 4×4 day trips through the islands jungles.
+If Temples and mummified Monks aren’t your things, why not head outdoors.
+Many tours operate offer trekking and 4×4 day trips through the island’s jungles.
 See monkeys, elephants, crocodiles, waterfalls, and massive trees on this Koh Samui day trip excursion.